cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 And voilà!
 All participants now have the same shared secret $S$.
 I'll let figuring out the general case for $n$ participants as an exercise to the reader (not because I'm lazy, I swear).

-This secret can now be used as a symmetric key for encryption, a seed for a PRNG, etc.
+This secret can now be used as a symmetric key for encryption, a seed for a PRNG, TOTP key, etc.

 ## ECDSA Signatures